 Canada's Parliament government buildings in Ottawa, Ontario, as viewed from the river (somewhat Gothic stone spires with green copper roofs.)

-Eligible Program List for Canada’s Post-Graduation Work Permit Program Updated for 2025
+New Eligible Programs for Canada’s Post-Graduation Work Permit Program

 To be eligible for a post-graduation work permit (PGWP), international students taking non-degree studies in Canada must pursue a government-approved field of study.
-On June 25, 2025, the list of the 900+ PGWP-eligible fields was updated.
-It now aligns with the Canadian government’s Express Entry priorities for 2025.
+On July 4, 2025, the Government of Canada announced that 119 new fields of study are newly PGWP-eligible, and that nearly 180 fields will be removed from eligibility in early 2026.

+This additions align with 2025 Express Entry priorities for in-demand sectors.
 By matching PGWP-eligible studies to Express Entry permanent residency fields, international students can have a clearer view of which programs can prepare them for a career—and life—in Canada.
-Read on to learn how the field of study list works, and how it’s changed since its last update.
+Read on to learn how the field of study list works, and how it’s changed.

 An illustration of an international student wearing a graduate cap.